 Flooring 101: Pine, Hardwood or Reclaimed

-This style floor will be soft, so it will acquire dings, dents, scratchs and scuff marks much easier than other harder flooring options.
+A pine floor will be soft, so it will acquire dings, dents, scratches and scuff marks easier than other harder flooring options.
 But just because the wood is soft doesn’t mean it doesn’t work for flooring.
 Over time, the floor will harden.
 Why?
 As you walk on the wood, the fibers compress upon themselves getting harder and harder.
 This is why so many pine floors have lasted in original New England homes.
 In fact, Eastern White Pine flooring has been installed in homes for over 300 years, and many of them are still in place today!

-Heart Pine flooring is prized for its beautiful color ranging from rich amber to warm gold and brown.
+Heart pine flooring is prized for its beautiful color, ranging from rich amber to warm gold and brown.
 It will almost always have knots and it’s strong grain pattern is a defining characteristic.
 You will find heart pine flooring in New England buildings and factories, where it was the premier building product during the Industrial Revolution.
 It is also found in grand plantation-style homes from Alabama to Maryland.

-Both Eastern White Pine flooring and Heart Pine flooring are not available in an engineered construction.
+Eastern White Pine flooring and Heart Pine flooring are not available in an engineered construction.
 This is due to the fact that the cost to create an engineered pine floor would be nearly three times as much as our solid wood flooring, with no benefit to you.

 If you are looking for durability, all hardwood flooring styles are relatively the same in terms of long term durability.
 If you look at it purely from a JANKA scale perspective (which we don’t recommend) Hickory and White Oak are at the top.

-When selecting a hardwood floor it is important to understand “grade”.
+When selecting a hardwood floor, it is important to understand “grade.”
 Flooring grades are relative to the manufacturer you are working with.
 Learn more about our grading practices and see examples.

 If you are looking for a more “pristine” floor, or want to control the amount of character in your floor, wide plank hardwood flooring might be a better choice for you.

 No matter what flooring you choose it is important to work with the experts.
-After all you want to invest in a lifetime floor not a temporary floor covering.
+After all, you want to invest in a lifetime floor — not a temporary floor covering.